Sussex Traffic updates: A27 still closed following crash

-The A27 remains closed westbound as crews work to recover two lorries and clear the road after a road traffic collision.
+The A27 is now open westbound as crews worked to recover two lorries and cleared the road after a road traffic collision.

 Emergency services were called at around 9.35am on July 28 to reports of a collision on the A27 Shoreham by-pass.

-With that incident comes severe delays.
-The A27 Westbound between A23 London Road and A293 (Portslade / West Hove turn off) is suffering.
-The average speed is said to be 10 mph.
+With that incident came severe delays.
+The A27 Westbound between A23 London Road and A293 (Portslade / West Hove turn off) suffered.

 In Chichester, delays are increasing on Fishbourne Roundabout Westbound at the A27 Chichester By-pass.
 The average speed is said to be 15 mph.